erdosn/dsc-04-45-02-introduction-to-autoencoders-data-science/README.md

 - Learn important properties, architectures and loss functions for typical AEs

+### What is the purpose of an autoencoder
+* We get the best approximation of the function that creates the input
+* Generate new things similar to input, find things not similar to input
+* Get the most important 'part' of the data (concentrate the data, like tea) - Britta
+* Why would we want to generate data similar to our data
+    * anomaly detection
+        * pictures
+    * classification
+    * cleaning data
+        * taking images that are not clear, clean image for a clearer picture
+* Generate facial expressions
+* Train Data
+    * Adding noise to the data can make the model more variant and less biased

 ## What are Autoencoders?

-Autoencoders use unsupervised learning technique  that uses feedforward neural networks.
+Autoencoders use **unsupervised learning technique**  that uses feedforward neural networks.
 In autoencoders, __the input is the same as the output__.
 They compress the input into a lower-dimensional code called the summary or __Representation__.
 Autoencoders then reconstruct the output from this representation, instead of the input.
 This “compression” representation of the input is called the __Latent-space Representation__, and this task is described as __Representation Learning__.

-__Specifically, autoencoders (or AEs) are neural network architecture such that impose a "Bottleneck" in the network which forces a compressed knowledge representation of the original input.__
+__Specifically, autoencoders (or AEs) are neural network architecture that impose a "Bottleneck" in the network which forces a compressed knowledge representation of the original input.__

 In the following image, we san see the original inputs $x_1 .. x_6$ are first compressed in a bottleneck which is simply a layer with much less number of neurons.
 The Latent speace representation $a_1 .. a_3$ is learnt from the input data and is used to reconsutruct the outputs $\hat{x_1} .. \hat{x_6}$.

+### What Are Autoencoders (for laypeople)?
+* Blur our data, then try to reconstruct it from the blur

 <img src="rep1.png" width=600>